High Histamine Can Make for a Tougher Perimenopause

 2. Histidine decarboxylase expression: Estrogen boosts the expression of histidine decarboxylase, the enzyme that converts histidine to histamine.

-3. DAO enzyme downregulation: Estrogen downregulates the DAO enzyme, which is responsible for clearing histamine.
+3. DAO enzyme downregulation: Estrogen reduces DAO enzyme activity, which clears histamine.

 At the same time, in the other direction, histamine stimulates the ovaries to make more estrogen.
 The net result can be a vicious cycle of estrogen causing high histamine, causing high estrogen, causing even more histamine.